HRZZ-uBC

 Relevant publications:

 - DNA Methylome Changes of Muscle- and Neuronal-Related Processes Precede Bladder Cancer Invasiveness.
-Bošković M, Roje B, Chung FF, Gelemanović A, Cahais V, Cuenin C, Khoueiry R, Vilović K, Herceg Z, Terzić J. Cancers (Basel).
+Bošković MRoje B, Chung FF, Gelemanović A, Cahais V, Cuenin C, Khoueiry R, Vilović K, Herceg Z, Terzić J. Cancers (Basel).
 2022 Jan 19;14(3):487. doi: 10.3390/cancers14030487.

-- Stat3 signalling is essential for bladder cancer progression.
-Korac-Prlic J, Degoricija M, Vilović K, Ivanisević T, Haupt B, Franković L, Grivennikov S, Terzić J. Cancer Letters 490, 2020, 89–99. doi: 10.1016/j.canlet.2020.06.018.
-IF 7,36
+- Stat3 signaling is essential for bladder cancer progression.
+Korac-Prlic J, Degoricija M, Vilović K, Ivanisević T, Haupt B, Franković L, Grivennikov S, Terzić J. Cancer Letters 490, 2020, 89-99. doi: 10.1016/j.canlet.2020.06.018.
+Impact factor: 9,1.

 - Microbiota Alters Urinary Bladder Weight and Gene Expression.
 Roje B, Elek A, Palada V, Bom J, Iljazović A, Šimić A, Sušak L, Vilović K, Strowig T, Vlahoviček K, Terzić J. Microorganisms.
 2020 Mar 17;8(3):421. doi: 10.3390/microorganisms8030421.
 IF 4,167